Age Discrimination Lawyers Atlanta, GA – Employment

 - you can not be forced to retire if you are still able to perform your job duties, but a company can offer an early retirement package

-If you are asked by your employer to sign a valid ADEA waiver, consult an attorney first.
+If you are asked by your employer to sign a valid ADEA waiver, consult a lawyer first.
 There are many conditions that must be met for this waiver to be considered valid.
 You will want to consult an attorney to make sure your rights are protected before signing anything.
 To learn more about valid ADEA waivers, visit the valid Georgia ADEA waivers page.

 Victims of Age Discrimination in the work place are entitled to the following remedies: